junxit/us-congress-bills-116/bill.md

 >     - **(B)** if a consumer does not have a social security number, matches information that includes the full legal name, date of birth, current address, and at least one former address of the consumer.
 >   - **(3)** *Periodic audits* Each consumer reporting agency shall perform periodic audits, on a schedule determined by the Bureau, on a representative sample of consumer reports of the agency to check for accuracy.

 ## § 4.
-Improved Dispute Process for Consumer Reporting Agencies
+Improved dispute process for consumer reporting agencies

 - **(a)** *Responsibilities of furnishers of information to consumer reporting agencies* Section 623 of the Fair Credit Reporting Act (15 U.S.C.
 1681s–2) is amended—
   - **(1)** in subsection (a)(8)—